 Slippage back below 98.37-.00 on likely UK Brexit success and better global growth prospects was not a surprise.
 That had opened the door to a retest of the 96.50-.00 range support missed back in October yet tested subsequently on the better global economic sentiment.
-Yet the recent better US data and the COVID-19 flight to safety has left it pushing above the 98.37-.00 area once again, with the key higher resistance again not until the historic 99.50-100.00 area at which it has stalled for now.
+Yet the recent better US data and the COVID-19 flight to safety has left it pushing above the 98.37-.00 area once again, with the key higher resistance again not until the historic 99.50-100.00 area at which it recently stalled.
+As noted above, COVID-19 moving into the US has erased its 'haven' bid versus other developed currencies.
+It is presently back down testing that 98.37-.00 area as even weak sister EUR/USD is back above 1.0800 nearer to 1.1000.